 * Click here for rating key

-Kyma Restaurant Review: Pano Karatassos’ paean to his family’s native culture is Kyma, which he has placed in the very capable hands of his son, Pano Jr., who serves as its executive chef.
-Savannah-reared, Karatassos learned restaurants from his native Greek parents, whose little deli gave their son his first taste of the business.
-At Kyma, white tablecloth service and a casual feel, a wall of broken plates --- a tribute to Greek culture --- and a ceiling of twinkling stars set the authentic ambience.
-A display of whole, fresh fish rests on a bed of ice in front of a waterfall.
-Fish (some imported from Greece) is central to the menu, but the restaurant also developed a small-plate menu, and now prices the grilled platters per item.
-These are not inexpensive, as a single giant whole prawn will set you back $7.
-We recommend the wood-grilled octopus with red onions and red wine, but it will cost you a $4 supplement on the small-plates menu, where the remaining items cost $7-$12.
-Kastorian bean stew is among our favorite dishes.
-Adventurous oenophiles revel in the Greek wines on the list.
+Kyma Restaurant Review: Savannah-born and -reared owner Pano Karatassos placed Kyma, his paean to his immigrant parents’ native land, in the very capable hands of his son Pano Jr., its executive chef.
+White tablecloth service and a casual feel, a wall of broken plates --- a tribute to Greek culture --- and a ceiling of twinkling stars set the authentic ambience.
+Whole fresh fish resting on a bed of ice are displayed in front of a waterfall.
+Among the selections are lavraki and sea bass that have come from Greece and are priced at $36 per pound.
+A whole fish weighing 1 1/4 pounds is enough for two with vegetable sides.
+In addition, there’s a small-plates menu that stars vegetables and a series of grilled platters priced per item.
+However, they are not inexpensive, as a single giant whole prawn will set you back $7.
+Consider the wood-grilled octopus with red onions and red wine; Kastorian bean stew; and the nearly custardy eggplant slowly stewed with tomato.
+For dessert, we like the Greek yogurt with honey, the Greek donuts or the custard tart, enfolded in flaky phyllo.
+Adventurous oenophiles revel in the Greek wines on the list but the Santorini is the best, especially with the fish.